SINTEF/Muscade.jl/docs/src/Modelling.md

 - **Users** convert Muscade outputs just before printing them out `printf("stress [MPa] %f",stress → MPa)`.

 Excellent packages exist for the handling of units ([`Unitful.jl`](https://painterqubits.github.io/Unitful.jl/stable/) ).
-These packages have zero runtime overhead, and allow to verify code for unit consistency (`Muscade` does not provide this).
+These packages have zero runtime overhead, and allow to verify code for unit consistency (something `Muscade` does not provide).
 However, it is arguably not possible to make these packages work with `Muscade`: In `Muscade`, `3←(pound/foot^3)` is of type `Float64`.
 A comparable operation in [`Unitful.jl`](https://painterqubits.github.io/Unitful.jl/stable/) would output a variable with a *type* containing data about dimensionality. `Muscade` handles various arrays of quantities with different dimensionality: such a solution would result in arrays of heterogeneous types. `Muscade` does not allow this, as this would result in catastrophic loss of performance due to [type instability](@ref typestab).

 ## Drawing